 Until the child reaches compulsory school age, parents may also request that s/he attends part-time.
-In such cases, detailed arrangements should be discussed with the head teacher.
-Parents (see Note 1) wishing to apply for the Reception [Foundation] Year in September 2016 must complete the common application form provided by their home local authority (the home LA).
+In such cases, detailed arrangements should be discussed with the Headteacher.

+Parents (see Note 1) wishing to apply for the Reception [Foundation] Year in September 2018 must complete the common application form provided by their home local authority (the home LA).
 The home LA is the LA in whose area the parents live at the time of the application.
-The form must be returned to that LA no later than 15 January 2016.
+The online application must be returned to that LA no later than 15 January 2019.
 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
-Offers and refusals of places will be posted by the home LA on 16 April 2016.
+Offers and refusals of places will be emailed by the home LA on 16 April 2019.